Lewis-Tsai/Software-Studio-Midterm-Project/Readme.md

     * Mind that you can't block any user in public chatroom.

-## Function description
-* I have accomplished all the basic components.
-* I have provided detailed description of advanced and bonus components above.
-* Here's a list of what I have done.
-* **Advanced components**
-1. Sign Up/In with Google or other third-party accounts
-2. Add Chrome notification
-3. Use CSS animation
-4. Deal with problems when sending code

-* **Bonus components**
-1. User profile
-2. Profile picture
-3. Send image
-4. Send video
-5. Block User

 ## Link

 [chatroom website link](https://software-studio-mid-chatroom.web.app/) (Link may expire due to firebase policy)